Hello friends near and far—earth lovers, fellow wanderers, and kind souls,

 We recently followed up with our brilliant, compassionate neurologist at UCSF, who adjusted James’s medications to help with stiffness and movement.
 But side effects hit hard—pain, nausea, brain fog, and deep sadness.
 Lewy, as always, keeps us guessing.

 Thankfully, James’s primary geriatric doctor—a rare gem of warmth and clarity—helped us make adjustments.
-I decided to ease back on the new meds a bit, and we’re watching closely.
+I decided to ease back on the new meds a bit, and we’re watching carefully.
 It’s always a delicate dance.

 But one thing hasn’t changed: when James rides his bike, he still looks right.